 New students can take advantage of the Golden Ticket offer which is four 50-minute sessions for $200.
 My regular price for a single, individual functional integration session is $80.
 Please don't hesitate to contact me if I can assist you in any way on your path to vitality and wellness."

 firstname.lastname@example.org 1 (408) 483-5810

 After completing physical therapy for back surgery, my physical therapist said it was time to learn how to move again and that how I was moving was reinforcing my remaining pain.
 She recommended I work with a Feldenkrais Practitioner working right there in her PT office.
-I was thrilled to learn movements that relieved pain and allowed me to do the things in life I wanted to do pain free.
-I decided to learn more and joined a Feldenkrais training graduating in 1994.
+I was thrilled and felt empowered to learn movements that allowed me to do the things in life I wanted to do pain free.
+I decided I needed to learn more and joined a Feldenkrais training graduating in 1994.

 I feel strongly that these lessons are a very important complementary method that can be part of anyone’s program of rehabilitation, fitness and self-development.
 I have enjoyed sharing the benefits of these lessons with students over the years and teach at Northwest YMCA, and S3NSE studio in Cupertino, CA. Also I am currently a student of the professional Healing Touch Program (HTP).